 SECTION 11.02 TIMELY NOTICE.
 In addition to any other requirements in this by-law and under applicable laws, for a nomination to be made by a nominating shareowner, the nominating shareowner must have given timely notice thereof in proper written form to the secretary of the Corporation.
-To be timely, a nominating shareowner's notice must be received by the Secretary at the principal executive offices of the Corporation:
+Subject to Section 11.03 below, t To be timely, a nominating shareowner's notice must be received by the Secretary at the principal executive offices of the Corporation: